TorchJD/torchjd/CONTRIBUTING.md

 ## Development guidelines

+The following guidelines should help preserve a good code quality in TorchJD.
+Contributions that do not respect these guidelines will still be greatly appreciated but will require more work from maintainers to be merged.

+### Documentation

-Most source python files in torchjd have a corresponding `.rst` in `docs/source`.
+Most source python files in TorchJD have a corresponding `.rst` in `docs/source`.
 Please make sure to add such a documentation entry whenever you add a new public module.
 In most cases, public classes should contain a usage example in their docstring.
+We also ask contributors to add an entry in the `[Unreleased]` section of the changelog whenever they make a change that may affect users (we do not report internal changes).
+If this section does not exist yet (right after a release), you should create it.

+### Testing

 We ask contributors to implement the unit tests necessary to check the correctness of their implementations.
 Besides, whenever usage examples are provided, we require the example's code to be tested in `tests/doc`.
+We require a very high code coverage for newly introduced sources (~95-100%).

+### Coding

-Lastly, make sure that new modules are imported by the `__init__.py` file of the package they are located into.
+We try to keep the quality of the codebase as high as possible.
+Even if this slows down development in the short term, it helps a lot in the long term.
+To make the code easy to understand and to maintain, we try to keep it simple, and to stick as much as possible to the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
+Try to preserve the existing coding style of the library when adding new sources.
+Also, please make sure that new modules are imported by the `__init__.py` file of the package they are located into.
 This makes them easier to import for the user.

 ## Release

-To release a new torchjd version, you have to:
+To release a new `torchjd` version, you have to:
 - Make sure that all tests, including those on cuda, pass (for this, you need access to a machine that has a cuda-enabled GPU).
-- Make sure that all important changes since the last release have been reported in the [Unreleased] section at the top of the changelog.
+- Make sure that all important changes since the last release have been reported in the `[Unreleased]` section at the top of the changelog.
-- Change the [Unreleased] section to a [vX.Y.Z] section in the changelog with the current date.
+- Change the `[Unreleased]` section to a `[vX.Y.Z]` section in the changelog with the current date.
 - Change the version in `pyproject.toml`.
 - Make a pull request with those changes and merge it.
 - Make a draft of the release on GitHub (click on `Releases`, then `Draft a new release`, then fill